How to integrate SAP SuccessFactors (including the Learning module) with Sapho version 4.3 or greater

 Log in the SAP SuccessFactors Learning administration environment for your tenant and go to System Admin > Configuration > OAuth Token Server.

-Copy the Company ID from the page and paste it in a secure place for later reference.
+Copy the Company ID and Client ID from the page and paste it in a secure place for later reference.

 2: Generate a new client secret

 Click on the "Generate a new Client Secret" button and then hit OK on the confirmation box.
 The client secret will be displayed below the client ID.

 Copy the newly generated client secret and paste it in a secure place for later reference.
 The secret is not stored, so if you navigate away from OAuth Token Server page, the secret will disappear from the page.